adesandr/GliderThrow_Meter/docs/software-design/index.rst

 The "tack_vBattery" task
 ------------------------

-The task "vBattery" compute periodically the measurement of the voltage of the battery.
+The task "vBattery" compute periodically (each 30s per default) the measurement of the voltage of the battery.

 The battery voltage is connected to the IO35 pin of the ESP-WROOM-32.
 This pin is the chanel 7 of the ADC1.